harsh1795/Hackathons/ZS Associates/README.md

 (Came 1st in IIT Madras)**

 **Description**
-  - Created binary classifier for prdicting success of article.
+  - Created binary classifier for predicting success of article.
   - Build RandomForest model, Imputed missing values with Mean and Mode based on article demographic features.